Ken0706/Crash_Course_Book_Python/README.md

-# Excercise of Python Crash Course book
+# Excercise of Python Crash Course book - Eric Matthes
+# - Not include projects in the book
+# - File pdf of book in resources folder